 No way!
 We want you to use and enjoy your broadband or gigabit connections.
 There are no caps or limits to the amount of data you can send or receive.

 Yes.
 Both our Network Box and our TV Box include advanced Wi-Fi, designed to give you access to Google Fiber throughout your home.

 In order to take full advantage of a Fiber 1000 connection, you’ll need a computer or laptop that supports a gigabit (in geek terms, this means having a 1Gbps 1000BaseT network interface card).
 Most recently-produced computers and laptops already support gigabit speeds.
 But if you’re not sure if your computer or laptop does, consult your computer documentation and look for the following terms: 1000baseTx or 1000Mbps or 1Gbps or GigE.

 No. Wi-Fi is slower than wired connections.
 However, the Wi-Fi technology in our Google Fiber Network Box will provide for great connectivity.

-No. Google Fiber TV service is only sold with our Gigabit Internet offering.
+No. Fiber TV service is only available with our Fiber 1000 + TV package.